Parenting A Bipolar Teenager with Expert Guide!

 Reinforcing positive behaviors in bipolar disorder is an optimal parenting approach.
 Teens having bipolar disorder have to put in many efforts.
 They cannot easily control their emotions.
 Their outbursts occur at anytime and anywhere.
 So when they try to control themselves, they deserve due praise.

 Always reinforce their positive behaviors.
 This develops their character strength.
 They start believing in themselves.
 Praise even the smallest gestures of control.
-Follow this approach to see the results.
+Follow this approach to see the results and changes in the child’s moods.
+This has been approved by the national institute of mental health as well.

-10. Why a pre-planned crisis strategy is important in bipolar episodes?
+10. Why a pre-planned crisis strategy is important?

 An important question when parenting a bipolar teenager is what to do when a manic or depressive episode occurs!